By Rob Marshall

 goal.
 But defeating Goliath was not all that he had to do.

 Many people have big dreams for their lives, but few of them

 see those dreams become a reality.
-The time and effort that
+The time and effort that it takes

 Everyone who wants to be successful will have to build their

-confidence, stand firm in the face of criticism, find ways to
+confidence, stand firm in the face of criticism, find ways to use

-a long time to become an overnight success.
+to become an overnight success.